-3. Chianti area For a wine tour or simply to enjoy some of the best countryside in the world, I suggest a day trip to Chianti, in the hills between Florence and Siena.
-This area is characterized by an array of verdant landscapes and country roads that lead to unique hilltop towns.
+For a wine tour or simply to enjoy some of the best countryside in the world, a day trip to the Chianti, in the hills between Florence and Siena, is a great option.
+The area is known for its vast green landscapes and country roads leading to unique hilltop towns.
 There are also many wineries and restaurants selling traditional products.
-Chianti is just a 30-minute drive south of Florence, and the best way to reach it is by car, so I suggest you rent one and stop where you prefer, looking for the best vineyard and views of olive trees.
-Read more about Chianti here and here.
+The Chianti is just a 30-minute drive south of Florence, and the best way to reach it is by car, offering the possibility to stop wherever you prefer.
+You can also reach towns like Greve in Chianti by bus from Florence’s main bus station, next door to the train station.
+Read more about the Chianti here and here.

-4. San Gimignano & Volterra Are medieval hill towns the first thing that comes to your mind when you think about Tuscany?
-Visit San Gimignano and Volterra!
+When you think of Tuscany, does the thought of medieval hill towns come to mind?
+Then San Gimignano and Volterra is for you.
 Both are wonderful with their ancient cobbled streets and old buildings.
-San Gimignano is also known as “the city of the 100 towers” and for this reason its skyline is unforgettable.
-It is a UNESCO World Heritage site.
-Volterra is a town with Etruscan origins and the heart is situated in Piazza dei Priori with the wonderful Palazzo dei Priori and Palazzo Pretorio.
-Also visit the Romanesque cathedral and the Roman amphitheatre.
+San Gimignano is also known as “the city of the 100 towers,” boasting an unforgettable skyline, which is earned it the title of a UNESCO World Heritage Site.
+Volterra, on the other hand, dates to the Etruscan era, and the heart of the town is situated in piazza dei Priori with its wonderful Palazzo dei Priori and Palazzo Pretorio.
+You should also visit the Romanesque cathedral and the Roman amphitheatre.
 The best way to reach these towns is by car.
-Read more about San Gimignano: and Volterra.
+Read more about San Gimignano and Volterra.

-6. Monteriggioni Another medieval gem, another place not to be missed.
-Monteriggioni is so famous that it was even mentioned in Dante’s Divine Comedy, and it’s not hard to understand why it is regarded as one of the best-preserved medieval towns in Italy.
-Monteriggioni vaunts exterior walls and fourteen towers on square bases, which makes it truly unique.
-The best way to reach Monteriggioni is by car or by bus; the nearest train station is four kilometres away.
+Another medieval gem, another place not to be missed.
+Monteriggioni is so famous that it was even mentioned in Dante’s Divine Comedy, and it’s not hard to understand why it’s one of the best-preserved medieval towns in Italy.
+Monteriggioni vaunts exterior defense walls and fourteen towers, making it truly unique.
+The best way to reach Monteriggioni is by car or by bus, but the nearest train station is four kilometres away.
 Read more about Monteriggioni here.

-7. Val d’Orcia Do you need to shoot one of those postcards of Tuscany that made you choose this holiday?
-You must visit the area of Val d’Orcia!
-Think about all the stereotypes of Tuscany: rolling hills, green landscapes, cypress-lined roads, vineyards as far as the eye can see… all this is here with the addition of villages nestled in the hills.
-You can visit Pienza, Montepulciano, Montalcino and Bagno Vignoni and the best way to do this is by car.
+What if we told you that that postcard image that made you choose Tuscany for your holiday exists just to the south of Florence?
+The area of Val d’Orcia is brimming with Italian’s landscape stereotypes: rolling hills, endless greenery, cypress-lined roads, vineyards as far as the eye can see and villages nestled in the hills….
+You can visit Pienza, Montepulciano, Montalcino and Bagno Vignoni, and the best way to do this is by car.
 Read this post to learn more about these towns.

-8. Arezzo & Cortona If you decide to head east from Florence, two excellent options are Arezzo and Cortona.
-Arezzo was the birthplace of two brilliant minds, Giorgio Vasari and Piero della Francesca, and the town is full of their art.
-Start your itinerary in Piazza Grande and follow our tips.
-South of Arezzo lies Cortona, which is Etruscan in origin.
-Visit the town centre on foot and enjoy the great views over the surrounding areas as far as Trasimeno Lake.
-To learn more read this post by Tuscany Arts.
-You can reach Arezzo by train and Cortona by bus or by car.
+East of Florence, there are two excellent options for day trips: Arezzo and Cortona.
+Arezzo was the birthplace of two brilliant minds, Giorgio Vasari and Piero della Francesca, meaning the town is undoubtedly full of their art.
+Start your day in piazza Grade and follow our tips.
+South of Arezzo, you’ll find Cortona, a millennia-old city Etruscan in origin.
+Visit the town centre on foot and enjoy the great views of the surrounding areas.
+You can reach Arezzo by train and Cortona by bus or car.